Revolutionary-Games/Thrive/doc/setup_instructions.md

 Open a terminal on linux or a command prompt (or powershell) on windows to a folder where you want to place the Thrive folder.

 Note: a path with spaces in it WILL NOT WORK, so to avoid issues you should choose a folder like `~/projects` or `C:/projects`.
+Also long paths don't work on Windows as the setup needs the path in which it is ran to be less than 90 characters.

 Windows tip: shift right-click in a folder and select "Open command prompt here" or "Open powershell here" to open a cmd window to the